 Get startedWikibuy compensates us when you install Wikibuy using the links we provided.

 Particularly when a large special interest group is involved, one of the ways to effect change is by influencing the political process.
 Groups like the National Rifle Association which protects the rights of gun owners, or the Sierra Club which fights for environmental issues, often have thousands of members.
 These members are often able to exert a great deal of influence and generate large donations to support various organizational initiatives and programs.
 They will also often use this power to try to influence legislation that affects their interests or to help elect politicians who share their views.

 One of the ways a special interest group can influence the political process is money.
 These groups usually have considerable funds at their disposal and are able to hand out large political contributions.
 Often the unspoken price for these funds is a politician's loyalty; when legislation comes up that affects these groups, recipients of donations are expected to remember their supporters.
 Due to concerns about potential abuse of power, reforms have been enacted in the U.S. that limit the size of donations that can be made to individual politicians.

 Another way that a special interest group can influence politics is through individual political endorsements at election time.
-Endorsements can influence voters when they got to cast a ballot and also provide "free" advertising for a candidate.
-Politicians, in turn, are often expected to assist a special interest group in accomplishing its goals in return for this support.
+Endorsements can influence voters when they go to cast a ballot and also provide "free" advertising for a candidate.
+Politicians, in turn, are often expected to assist the group in accomplishing its goals in return for this support.